The ICSCREAM methodology: Identification of penalizing configurations in computer experiments using screening and metamodel -- Applications in thermal-hydraulics: Description of the thermal-hydraulic use cases and datasets

-Our use-case consists of a set of thermal-hydraulic computer experiments, as those typically used in support of regulatory work and nuclear power plant design and operation.
-Indeed, some safety analyses consider the IB-LOCA that takes into account a break on the main coolant system.
-The IB-LOCA transients are simulated using the thermal-hydraulic system code (two phase flow six equations) CATHARE2 \cite{gefant11}, developed by CEA, EDF, Framatome and IRSN.
-During a IB-LOCA, the reactor coolant system minimum mass inventory and the peak cladding temperature (PCT) are obtained shortly after the beginning of the accumulators’ injection \cite{chalec16}. $d=96$ inputs (i.e., in the $\mathbf{X}$ vector) are considered uncertain and can be split into three different types \cite{lar19}: \begin{enumerate} \item The boundary and initial conditions whose pdf are easy to specify (as uniform or normal distributions); \item The model parameters, as the models related to two-phase flow hydraulics, the models associated to heat transfer and the models describing the clad behavior.
-The pdf of these inputs can be obtained from data, from expert knowledge or recovered by solving inverse problems on experimental database \cite{baczha19}.
-This leads to uniform, log-uniform, normal or log-normal distributions; \item The scenario parameters which cover some variability between minimal and maximal bounds. \end{enumerate} All the inputs of the first and second types are independent.
+In support of regulatory work and nuclear power plant design and operation, safety analysis considers the so-called ``loss of coolant accident'' which takes into account a double-ended guillotine break with a specific size piping rupture.
+More precisely, one considers here an intermediate break loss of coolant accident (IB-LOCA) \cite{sansan18} \revB{in a three-loops pressurized water reactor from the French fleet\footnote{The input data considered for this case, and thus the obtained PCT, do not correspond to actual industrial values.}}.
+The output variable of interest is the maximal peak cladding temperature (PCT) of the hot rod during the accident transient.
+The reactor coolant system minimum mass inventory and the PCT are obtained shortly after the beginning of the accumulators’ injection \cite{chalec16}.
+The IB-LOCA transients are simulated using the thermal-hydraulic system code (two phase flow six equations) CATHARE2 \cite{gefant11}, jointly developed by CEA, EDF, Framatome and IRSN.
+Around a hundred inputs (vector $\mathbf{X}$) are considered as uncertain and can be split into three different types \cite{lar19}: \begin{itemize} \item Type $1$: the boundary and initial conditions whose probability distributions are \revB{supposed to be known} (as uniform or normal distributions); \item Type $2$: the model parameters (e.g., models related to two-phase flow hydraulics, models associated to heat transfer and models describing the clad behavior).
+Their distributions can be obtained from experimental data, expert knowledge or recovered by \revA{assimilation} of experimental databases \cite{baczha20}.
+This leads to uniform, log-uniform, normal or log-normal distributions; \item Type $3$: the scenario parameters \revB{(see their description below)} which cover some variability between minimal $m$ and maximal $M$ bounds \revB{(they follow a uniform distribution that will be noted $U[m,M]$ in the following)}. \end{itemize}